image-source-control/image-source-control/readme.txt

 * manage image source within media dashboard and in the settings of the Image and Cover Image blocks
 * mark an image to belong to the uploader
 * lists images with missing sources in the backend
-* warnings, if image source is missing
+* warns, if image source is missing
 * link sources to any url
 * manage, display and link licenses